-- The SEN Coordination award. - The school has regular visits from the Educational Psychologist who provide advice to the SENCO to support the success and progress of individual pupils. - The NHS Speech Language Therapist and Autism outreach visit as required to assess and plan support for targeted pupils.
-These programmes are then delivered by a member of the SEN department. - The Governor with specific responsibility for SEN has completed the SEN Governor training.
+- The SEN Coordination award. - The school has regular visits from the Educational Psychologist who provide advice to the SENCO to support the success and progress of individual pupils. - Derbyshire Inclusion support team are working with the school to provided targeted support and training for staff. - The Governor with specific responsibility for SEN has completed the SEN Governor training.